liam2/liam2/doc/usersguide/source/processes.rst

 ~~~~~~~~~

 align_abs is equivalent to align(), except that it aligns to absolute numbers
 instead of proportions.
-It also supports a few additional arguments to work
+It also supports one additional argument to change the
-on a **linked entity**.
+algorithm used.

 The general form of align_abs is : ::